Russians strike Ukraine as Kremlin-staged votes continue

 Many Russian men tried desperately to leave the country, buying up scarce and exorbitantly priced plane tickets.
 Thousands others fled by car, creating lines of traffic hours or even days long at some borders.
 The lines of cars were so long at the border with Kazakhstan that some people abandoned their vehicles and walked — just as some Ukrainians did after Russia invaded their country Feb.
 24.

+The mobilization marked a sharp shift from Putin's effort to cast the seven-month war as a “special military operation” that doesn't intefere with the lives of most Russians.
+The massive exodus underlined the unpopularity of the war and fueled public outrage that could erode his grip on power.

-In a bid to calm public fears over the call-up, the authorities announced that many of those working in high tech, communications or finance will be exempt.
+Moving to assuage public fears over the call-up, the authorities announced that many of those working in high tech, communications or finance will be exempt.

+And in a signal that the Kremlin was getting worried about the spreading panic and chaos caused by the mobilization, the head of a top state-controlled TV station harshly criticized military authorities for hastily sweeping up random people in a bid to meet mobilization targets instead of calling up people with military skills who had served recently, as Putin said.

+RT chief Margarita Simonyan lashed out at military conscription offices for “driving people mad” by rounding up those who weren't supposed to be drafted.
+“It's as if they were tasked by Kyiv to do that,” she said.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.